ORazB/ORazB/README.md

 ### Hi there! 👋

-I’m an 18 years old student from Indonesia and a self taught developer.
+I’m an 18 years old student from Indonesia.
 I started out building things for fun and never really stopped.

 These days I spend most of my time building web apps, but I’m also exploring system design, backend engineering, and lower level concepts just to understand what’s happening under the hood.